-In this post, I share my design and code for simulating some propagating organisms (you can think of them as humans, other creatures, cells, whatever you like) with certain rules.
+In this post, I share my design and code for simulating some propagating organisms (you can think of them as humans, other creatures, cells, objects, whatever you like) with certain rules.
 And although I have a couple of other variations of this made in C/C++ in the past, I wanted to do it in Python and add some new twists as well.
 This uses turtle library for the visuals and matplotlib for plotting.

 My simulation design: